RyanLamansky/dotnet-webassembly/README.md

 - The current development focus is fixing the known issues listed below.
 - 100% of instructions can be parsed by `WebAssembly.Module.ReadFromBinary` and written back out.
 - 100% of instructions can be compiled to native code via the .NET CLR.
-- Over 220 code tests provide strong quality assurance.
+- Over 240 code tests provide strong quality assurance.
 Following traditional [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) practices, the tests are written first and then the library is updated to pass the test.

 ## Known Issues

 Everything on this list will be fixed before 1.0 is published.

-* The following export types are not supported by the compiler: Table, Global.
+* The following export types are not supported by the compiler: Table.
-* The following import types are not supported by the compiler: Table, Memory, Global.
+* The following import types are not supported by the compiler: Table, Memory.
 * Offsets reported in exceptions are mostly wrong, reflecting the position of the reader at the time of the exception rather than the start of the bad bytes.
 * Function exports that expose an import are not supported by the compiler.
 * Passing a MethodBuilder as an imported function will cause the compiler to generate incorrect code.